lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level0/lennard-jones-fluid.rst

 ..  container:: justify

+    The two first commands, *mass (...)*, attribute a mass equal to 1 (unitless) to both atoms of type 1 and 2, respectively.

+..  container:: justify

-    The two first commands attribute a mass equal to 1 (unitless) to both atoms of type 1 and 2, respectively.
-The third line sets the Lennard-Jones coefficients for the interactions between atoms of type 1, respectively the depth of the potential well :math:`\epsilon` and the distance at which the particle-particle potential energy is zero :math:`\sigma`.
+    The third line, *pair_coeff 1 1 1.0 1.0*, sets the Lennard-Jones
+    coefficients for the interactions between atoms of type 1, respectively the depth of the potential well :math:`\epsilon` and the distance at which the particle-particle potential energy is zero :math:`\sigma`.
-    The last line sets the Lennard-Jones coefficients for the interactions between atoms of type 2.
+    Similarly, the last line sets the Lennard-Jones coefficients for the interactions between atoms of type 2.

 .. admonition:: About cross parameters